digital-land/local-authority-addresses/content/guidance.md

 ## Asking the user to select the local authority

-Rather than attempting to find the local authority from the postcode, a service could ask the user to select their local authority from a list of local authorities.
+A service asking for information may ask the user to choose the local authority from a list of local authorities.

-However, this approach does not work for many people or situations, such as when providing information about a work or someone else’s address.
-This is particularly unreliable where the address is close to a local authority boundary.
+This approach puts more burden on the user, and does not work for many people or situations, such as when providing information about a different address to where they live.
+This approach is particularly unreliable where the address is close to a local authority boundary.
 In such cases the user will either need to search for the answer elsewhere.
-They will often take a guess.
+They will often resort to guessing.

 ## Use the UPRN